These guides are AI-generated educational summaries — not legal or medical advice.

 Saying your pain is managed well with medication when in reality it is only partially controlled

-Why: Examiners may interpret 'well-managed pain' as meaning the condition has minimal impact on function.
+Examiners may interpret 'well-managed pain' as meaning the condition has minimal impact on function.
 In reality, if you are taking medication daily to achieve a 5/10 pain level, the underlying condition is severe.

-Do this instead: Distinguish between baseline pain without medication and current pain with medication.
+Instead: Distinguish between baseline pain without medication and current pain with medication.
 Say: 'Without medication my pain is a 7-8/10.
 With my current medication regimen it is still a 4-5/10.
 The medication does not eliminate the pain - it only reduces it.'

 Impact: All - affects functional loss documentation across all rating levels